Burgess and the Atomic Age: Honey for the Bears and the Cold War

 Within the frame of his fiction, Burgess makes a clear distinction between the lives of ordinary people — which are full of music, poetry and traditional food — and the Soviet state, embodied in the novel by the secret police who follow Paul around the city.
 The state, as the novel presents it, is tyrannical but ultimately incompetent.
 Paul expects to see evidence of potential rebellion in the city’s young people, but he is disappointed by what he finds: ‘He had expected them to be rebels.
 But, of course, in a sense they were rebelling, like all the young people of the world; the trouble was that the language of rebellion was also, in the USSR, the language of the Establishment.’

 Honey for the Bears is written out of Burgess’s idealistic view of the achievements of Russian poetry, music and fiction.
-How well he knew Russian literature is an open question: his grasp of the language seems to have been limited to a few tourist phrases.
-Yet his image of Russia had been formed by reading pre-revolutionary English translations of Pushkin and Dostoevsky.
-Among twentieth-century Russian novels, he knew only Doctor Zhivago by Boris Pasternak (film poster pictured below), who had died the year before Burgess went to Leningrad.
-Consumed by nostalgia for a literature he knew only slenderly and distantly, Burgess misrepresents both the past and the present of Russia in the 1960s; and his novel is certainly open to the accusation that it treats the Soviet system too lightly and indulgently.
+How well he knew Russian is an open question: it unclear how far his grasp of spoken Russian went beyond the elementary phrases that he found in his collection of ‘Teach-Yourself’ language books.
+Yet his general image of Russian culture had been formed by reading nineteenth-century English translations of Pushkin and Dostoevsky.
+Among twentieth-century Russian novelists, his main reference point was Doctor Zhivago by Boris Pasternak (film poster pictured below), who had died in 1960, the year before Burgess went to Leningrad.
+Animated by nostalgia for a literature he knew only distantly, Burgess misrepresents both the past and the present of Russia in the 1960s; and his novel is certainly open to the accusation that it treats the horrors of the Soviet system too lightly and indulgently.

-The politics of Honey for the Bears are distinctly Burgessian, and they are broadly similar to what we find in A Clockwork Orange: Burgess presents the people, who are naturally good, in opposition to the state, which is said to be authoritarian and malevolent.
-This conflict between ordinary citizens and the ideology of the state is the main dynamic of the novel.
+The politics of Honey for the Bears are distinctly Burgessian, and they are broadly similar to what we find in other books of the 1960s, such as The Wanting Seed and A Clockwork Orange: Burgess presents the people, who are naturally good, in opposition to the state, which is said to be authoritarian and malevolent.
+This conflict between ordinary citizens and the menacing ideology of the state is the main dynamic of the novel.
 Towards the end of the narrative, Paul makes a speech about the threat posed by political ideologies, whether American or Russian.
 He tells one of the Soviet policemen: ‘Somebody’s got to conserve the good of the past, before your Americanism and America’s Russianism make plastic of the world.’

-In drawing a lazy equivalence between capitalism and communism, Burgess ignored the suffering of the 20 million people who had been arrested and murdered for alleged counter-revolutionary crimes during Stalin’s reign of terror; and the same system of torture, execution and everyday repression remained in place for many years after the collapse of the Soviet system.
-In You’ve Had Your Time, published in 1990, he writes about drinking with KGB agents in Russia, as if the horrifying work of the secret police were a foible that could be overlooked as soon as a bottle of vodka had been opened.
+In drawing a lazy equivalence between capitalism and Communism, Burgess ignored the suffering of the 20 million people who had been arrested and murdered, often accused of crimes they had not committed, during Stalin’s reign of terror; and the same system of torture, execution and everyday repression remained in place until the eventual downfall of the Soviet system in Russia in 1991.
+In You’ve Had Your Time, published in 1990, he writes about drinking with KGB agents in Russia, as if the brutal work of the secret police were a foible that could be overlooked as soon as a bottle of vodka had been uncorked.

 There is a historical irony in Burgess’s persistent refusal to make overtly critical statements about the Soviet system: the Russians responded by banning his own books as subversive.
 When A Clockwork Orange was translated into Russian for the first time in 1977, there was no possibility of the novel being distributed in the normal way through Soviet bookshops.
 Instead, it was printed in Tel Aviv and smuggled into Russia, where it quickly gained popularity as an underground samizdat publication.